Yang Yinliu, 1950.

 The Music Research Institute

 After the 1949 “Liberation” Yang’s erudition was much needed.
-Managing to adapt to the new Communist regime, he arrived in Beijing to become director of the newly-formed National Music Research Institute of the Central Conservatory of Music (predecessor of the Music Research Institute [MRI] of the Chinese Academy of Arts), beginning a golden age for research there.
+Managing to adapt to the new Communist regime, he was appointed director of the newly-formed National Music Research Institute of the Central Conservatory of Music (predecessor of the Music Research Institute [MRI] of the Chinese Academy of Arts), beginning a golden age for research there.
 Under his committed guidance they accumulated a large archive of field recordings and traditional notations.

-A qin player himself, he was closely involved with all his eminent colleagues’ research on qin.
+A qin player himself, he was closely involved with all his eminent colleagues’ research on qin (see my series on The qin zither under Maoism, starting here).

 The golden age of the MRI, 1954;